-Enter the art of Provençal living immortalized by André Abbe, a local boy turned photographer and journalist (France TV, Radio France).
+Enter the Provencal art of living immortalized by André Abbe, a child of the country who became a photographer and journalist (France TV, Radio France).

-André has a passion for telling the story of daily life in Provence.
+André has the passion to tell daily life in Provence.

-In this exhibition, we delve into the exceptional archives of André Abbe, a dedicated observer of the intimate moments of life in Provence.
-Abbe's photographs transport us to the heart of Provence, revealing his region's unique blend of tradition, culture and natural splendor.
-With a journalist's eye for storytelling and a deep understanding of his subjects (André's first job was in the family vineyard), Abbe invites us to discover Provence's hidden beauty in the ordinary.
+In this exhibition, we dive into the exceptional archives of André Abbe, a dedicated observer of the intimate moments of life in Provence.
+Abbe's photographs take us to the heart of Provence, revealing the unique blend of tradition, culture and natural splendour of its region.
+With the eye of a journalist to tell stories and a deep understanding of his subjects (the first job of André was in the family vineyard), Abbe invites us to discover the hidden beauty of Provence in the ordinary.

-André Abbe, with his acute sensitivity and unobtrusive approach, effortlessly captures the fleeting moments that define the spirit of Provence.
-His photographs invite us to pause, reflect and savor the beauty of simple pleasures - a shared meal, a conversation between friends or the radiant smile of a villager.
-Through Abbe's camera, the soul of Provence is revealed, transcending time and connecting us to the heart of his beloved Provence.
+André Abbe, with his acute sensitivity and discreet approach, captures effortlessly the fleeting moments that define the spirit of Provence.
+His photographs invite us to stop, to reflect and to enjoy the beauty of simple pleasures – a shared meal, a conversation with friends or the radiant smile of a villager.
+Through Abbe's camera, it is the soul of Provence that reveals itself, transcending time and connecting us to the heart of its dear Provence.

-The Maison Abbe, a 16th-century house nestled in the heart of Provence, is the ideal setting for this exhibition.
-Its rich history and architectural charm enhance the immersive experience, allowing visitors to enter the world Abbe so passionately captured.
-As the exhibition unfolds, the ambiance of the Maison Abbe transports you to the sights, sounds and scents of Provence.
+The Maison Abbe, a 16th century house nestled in the heart of Provence, is the ideal setting for this exhibition.
+Its rich history and architectural charm reinforce the immersive experience, allowing visitors to enter the world that Abbe has so passionately captured.
+During the exhibition, the ambience of the Maison Abbe takes you in the landscapes, sounds and perfumes of Provence.

 INFORMATION

-- L'art de vivre en photo: visit the exhibition at Maison Abbe - approx. 45 minutes
+- The art of living in photo : visit of the exhibition at the Maison Abbe – about 45 minutes

 LEARN MORE

-Open to all, especially enthusiasts of the Provencal art of living.
+Open to all, and especially to lovers of Provencal art of living.

 The association reserves the right to refuse entry to this private event.